clu-ling/processors-server/README.md

 2. [`sbt`](http://www.scala-sbt.org/download.html)

 ## How is this useful?
 This might be useful to people wanting to do NLP in a non-`JVM` language without a good existing parser.
-Currently there are services for using `processors`' `FastNLPProcessor` (a wrapper for `CoreNLP`) and `BioNLPProcessor`.
+Currently there are services for using `processors`' `CluProcessor`, `FastNLPProcessor` (a wrapper for `CoreNLP`) and `BioNLPProcessor`.

 ## Running `processors-server`